Encryption

 DNS and TLS certificates are not fully decentralized and they both rely on some single points of failure (and domains are expensive, and hard to setup and manage for the end-user).
 TLS was discarded by the creator of Signal Protocol by example, because his main goal was to offer a secure and totally decentralized chat protocol.
 We also have to forgo DNS and TLS in our architecture, for similar reasons.
 That’s not an easy task.
 Matrix, by example, that is just another iteration on the above mentioned Signal Protocol (reimplemented in permissive licensing, and with a slightly different protocol for group encryption), felt the need to wrap all the E2EE protocol within some classical REST apis with TLS and a domain name, so basically they voided the advantage that Signal had created: no need for DNS nor TLS certificates.
 The result is Synapse protocol and Home Server: a mix of E2EE and plain old TLS APIs.
 That’s not what we did.
 In our protocol, every peer is known by its IP and a PeerID that is a public key.
 There is no DNS, there is no TLS certificate.
 We use the Noise protocol for encryption of communication between peers, which is, for now, channeled into a WebSocket, but could be transported over other protocols, including UDP, QUIC or WebRTC, by example.

-P2P isn’t viable. we need 2-Tier network with Brokers
+P2P isn’t viable.
+We need 2-Tier network with Brokers

 Pure Peer to Peer (P2P) is not practical in real life.
 Even though we claim NextGraph is peer-to-peer (and it is, somehow), our network topology is not exactly peer-to-peer.
 What we do is called “2-tier topology”.
 It means that the peers/replicas do not communicate directly with each other.
 Instead, they send and receive their data from some tiers that we call “Brokers”.
 The broker is a server that is always up and running, and that replicas can always contact in order to sync their data.
 To the contrary, a truly P2P topology would imply that the replicas are connecting directly to each other.
 This is what HyperHyperSpace is doing by example, with WebRTC that establishes connections directly between web-browsers.
 Several other protocols are doing direct P2P communication.
 While it looks good on the paper, and is attractive because it seems at first glance as a desirable feature, it turns out that true P2P is not practical because it forces the peers/replicas that want to sync and exchange data, to be both online at the very same moment.
 This condition is not guaranteed at all and will impede synchronization if not met.
 What are the chances that any participant of a collaborative group are connected to the internet at the very same time? very low in real life cases.
 If I want to sync between several of my own devices, does that mean that at least 2 of my devices have to be online at the same time? this is not gonna work.
 For this reason, we opted for a “2-tier” topology.
 Peers that are intermittently connected to the internet, can still synchronize because they will talk only to a common “broker” that is always up and running and that is there specially for that.
 In fact each broker is connected to the other brokers in the overlay, so it doesn’t matter to which broker the client is connected.